-The job search process can be time-consuming and tiring especially when you’ve been hunting for that dream job for months but it seems like there isn’t a suitable job out there for you.
+You have been searching for that dream job for months, but it seems like there isn’t a suitable job out there for you.
+The job search process can be time-consuming and tiring.
 Wouldn’t it be great if someone else could manage the process on your behalf?

 How recruitment agencies work

 To be successful in your job search, it’s important to have a clear understanding of how recruitment agencies work.
 Think of a recruitment agency as a partner in your job search.
 They can not only connect you with prospective employers but act as a guide, helping you to refine your resume, market you to employers and give you advice on your career path.

 After submitting your CV or applying to jobs on their website, recruiters will contact you if there is a suitable match or potential job opportunity.
 Also, recruiters may reach out to arrange a preliminary interview to find out what your career aspirations and motivations are, and where you fit into an organisation for your current role.
 Once a successful job match has been found, and you have an interview session scheduled with your prospective employer, recruiters may provide interview coaching and help you negotiate a compensation package with your prospective employer.
 When working with a recruitment agency, you know that someone is following up on your application.

 You may also wish to choose a recruiter with whom you can build a rapport.
 Spend some time connecting with a few recruiters and interviewing them: for example, find out how long they have been with the company and how they usually market your resume and present it to potential employers.
 Network with colleagues and acquaintances to get recommendations and have them refer you to a recruiter.